Botanical Name: Convallaria majalis

 Temperature: Cool to average temperatures 60-70°F/16-21°C. Lilies of the valley are cold-hardy to USDA Zone 2, if you want to plant them outdoors.
 Their natural bloom time is in late spring.

-Fertilizer: Feed monthly with a balanced liquid fertilizer diluted by half while plant is growing.
+Fertilizer: Feed monthly with a balanced water-soluble fertilizer diluted by half while plant is growing.
 Do not feed while dormant.

 Propagation: These lilies grow from creeping rhizomes that spread quickly under the soil.
 Divide lily of the valley plants when they become crowded.
 Cut the rhizomes apart, leaving some roots attached to each piece.
 Lilies grown indoors will not set seed, but you can grow them from purchased seeds.